SModelS/smodels.github.io/docs/ValidationUgly123phil.md

 This page lists validation plots for all analyses and topologies available in the SMS results database that can be validated against official results.
-Superseded and Fastlim results are included.
+Fastlim results are listed; superseded results have been skipped.
 The list has been created from the database version 1.2.3phil, including the Fastlim tarball that is shipped separately.
 There is also a [list of all analyses](ListOfAnalyses123phil), and a list of [all SMS topologies](SmsDictionary123phil).